 A quick tip if you have ink from your squid don’t throw it away as you can use it to make squid ink pasta!

-This fancy dish doesn't require a ton of ingredients.
-Here's what it contains:
+This fancy dish doesn't need a lot of ingredients.
+Here's what you'll use:

 The Best Way to Cook Squid: